ivgogo/tfg/README.md

 ## Usage
 Training commands to run the script.
 However the use of `nohup` and `.ssh` files is recommended.
 Training time for the models ranges multiple hours to tens of hours, depending on the GPU you use.

-After training, the model will be saved in model path established in the configuration.
-If you do not want or can not use WandB, the training logs will appear in the terminal through the training session.
+After training, the model will be saved in model path established in the configuration. **The use of WandB is NOT mandatory**.
+So if you do not want or can not use WandB, the training logs will appear in the terminal during the training session.
 You can use as well the nohup command with a `.out` file.
 ```
 python3 train.py --wandb_entity (username) --wandb_project (your project) --wandb_api_key (your API key) --dataset iToBoS --data_dir (your data path) --model_path (path to save your model) --image_size 192 --arch efficientnet_b3 --batch_size 64 --epochs 35 --initial_lr 0.00003 --loss BCEWithLogitsLoss --pos_weight 10 --oversampling 150 --undersampling 1 --use_metadata no
 ```